Gear Lists

 Packing & Equipment

-The SLU Outdoor provides all group equipment: cooking tools, tents, boats, tarps, etc. The SLU Outdoor Program has limited personal clothing and equipment for borrow.
+The SLU Outdoor Program (OP) provides all group equipment: cooking tools, tents, boats, tarps, etc. The Outdoor Program has limited personal clothing and equipment for participants to borrow.
 The list below is the responsibility of the participants.
-You can submit a request to borrow equipment but know that equipment is limited, and we may not be able to fulfill your request.
+You can submit a request to borrow equipment on your Pre-Trip Selection Prep From but know that equipment is limited, and we may not be able to fulfill your request.
+If you request to borrow personal gear, you will be notified by August 1 of the gear the OP can provide.

 Clothing/Equipment Needed for All Trips